treojs/treo/Readme.md

 # Treo  [![Build Status](https://travis-ci.org/alekseykulikov/treo.png?branch=master)](https://travis-ci.org/alekseykulikov/treo)

   Treo is a lightweight wrapper around [IndexedDB](http://www.w3.org/TR/IndexedDB/) to make browser storage more enjoyable to use.
   Think about it as jQuery for IndexedDB.
-It does not add new abstractions, but simplified API and increases code reliability.
+It does not add new abstractions, but simplifies API and increases code reliability.

   I think, that as web developers community we have to stop fighting with complex IndexedDB API, stumble on simple tasks, and wait for LevelDB in the browser.
 Current specification is [stable](http://www.w3.org/TR/IndexedDB/), [available in modern browsers](http://caniuse.com/#search=indexeddb) and coming [2.0 spec](http://lists.w3.org/Archives/Public/public-webapps/2014AprJun/0149.html) will not have braking changes.
   IndexedDB is powerful technology with support of indexes, stores, transactions and cursors.
   Which allows to build any kind of client databases.
-And let's be clear, it's only one real option to store data in browser, because localStorage is [synchronous](https://hacks.mozilla.org/2012/03/there-is-no-simple-solution-for-local-storage/) and WebSQL is deprecated.
+And let's be clear, it's the only one real option to store data in browser, because localStorage is [synchronous](https://hacks.mozilla.org/2012/03/there-is-no-simple-solution-for-local-storage/) and WebSQL is deprecated.
   I spent a lot of time reading official specification and understanding nuances.
-With treo I want to save this time for another developers.
-Help them to focus on real problems, and build awesome libraries, making the web better.
+With treo I want to save this time for other developers, and help to focus on real problems, and building awesome libraries, making the web better.

 ## Main features